ibm-cloud-docs/watsonxdata/lnative_spk_lab.md

     b.
 Click **Refresh** to see the Spark lab in the left window.
 This is the dedicated Spark cluster for application development.

     c.
-Click to open the Spark lab to access the file system, terminal, and work with it.
+Click to open the Spark lab window to access the file system, terminal, and work with it.

     c.
-In the **Explorer** window, you can view the file system, where you can upload the files, and view logs.
+In the **Explorer** menu, you can view the file system, where you can upload the files, and view logs.

     To delete an already running Spark lab, hover the mouse over the name of the Spark lab in the watsonx.data left navigation pane and click on **Delete** icon.
     {: note}